Allen-piexl/JailbreakZoo/README.md

 ## Contents

 - [**Jailbreaks of LLMs**](https://github.com/Allen-piexl/JailbreakingZoo/blob/main/Papers/LLM_Jailbreak.md): Discover the techniques and case studies related to the jailbreaking of large language models.
+This section is continuously updated with the latest findings up to March 14, 2024.

 - [**Defenses of LLMs**](https://github.com/Allen-piexl/JailbreakingZoo/blob/main/Papers/LLM_Defense.md): Explore the strategies and methods employed to defend large language models against various types of attacks.
+Updated information reflects developments up to March 14, 2024.

 - [**Jailbreaks of VLMs**](https://github.com/Allen-piexl/JailbreakingZoo/blob/main/Papers/VLM_Jailbreak.md): Learn about the vulnerabilities and jailbreaking approaches specific to vision language models.
+Content is based on the latest research available as of March 14, 2024.

+- [**Defenses of VLMs**](https://github.com/Allen-piexl/JailbreakingZoo/blob/main/Papers/VLM_Defense.md): Understand the defense mechanisms designed for vision language models, including the most recent advancements and strategies updated to March 14, 2024.

 ## Contributing